arjunlawagon/productManager/README.md

 # React + Vite - Product Management App

-This template provides a minimal setup to get React working in Vite with Hot Module Replacement (HMR) and some ESLint rules.
 The app demonstrates a basic product management system with features to manage products' names and quantities.

 ## Features